 Prince Edward Island

-Map of Environment Canada's Protected Areas in Prince Edward Island
+Map of Environment and Climate Change Canada's Protected Areas in Prince Edward Island

 List of Protected Areas in Prince Edward Island

-The table below contains information about the MBS shown on the map above.
-In addition to the name, year of establishment, and size of each protected area, the table indicates how the site fits into national and international networks of conservation areas.
+The tables below contain information about the National Wildlife Areas (NWA) and Migratory Bird Sanctuaries (MBS) shown on the map above.
+In addition to the name, year of establishment, and size of each protected area, the tables indicate how these sites fit into national and international networks of conservation areas.
 The following entities may be noted:

 Access and Permitting